IntegrationDemonstrator/IntegrationDemonstrator/simulations/base_case/cost_of_energy_system.md

 The total cost of the hydrogen system is €5.7 billion per year, or €73.8/MWh on average.
 This is mainly due to H<sub>2</sub> imports from the Netherlands at a fixed cost of  €75/MWh.
 Electrolysis plants represent only a cost of €0.03 billion per year.
 As the hydrogen system is only used to supply final demand, the commodity cost remains at €73.8/MWh.

-The total cost of the methane system is €6.6 billion per year, or €336.5/MWh of the final demand on average.
-This is mainly due to CH4 imports, at a fixed cost of €40/MWh.
-The production of biomethane costs amounts for €0.6 billion per year.
+The total cost of the methane system is €6.6 billion per year, or €336.5/MWh of final demand on average.
+This is mainly due to CH<sub>4</sub> imports, at a fixed cost of €40/MWh.
+The production of biomethane amounts for €0.7 billion per year.

 However, methane is mostly used as feedstock for CCGTs.
-If the total cost of the methane system is compared to the system demand (134.9 TWh, of which 19.6 TWh of final demand), the commodity cost amounts to €48.9/MWh, clost to the import cost of €40/MWh.
+If the total cost of the methane system is compared to the system demand (134.9 TWh, of which 19.6 TWh of final demand), the commodity cost amounts to €48.9/MWh, close to the import cost of €40/MWh.

-The total cost of the CO<sub>2</sub> system is €0.7 billion per year, or €29.6/tCO<sub>2</sub>.
-If we compare it with the CO2  system demand of 24.61 Mt of CO2, the most expensive technologies by annualized cost are PCCCs (of CCGTs), DACs.
-[To check completely: I think there is a misallocation of costs between the CH4 and CO2 systems???]